 Assent’s clients will receive an annual compliance plan at the beginning of each year.
 The plan is devised using the universal principle, of:

 Identify/analyse – assess – develop – implement – monitor – review.

 The monitoring function will include discussions, reporting and reviews of various aspects of the ongoing Compliance Management function.

 Assent has a service centre that is available to clients to which all general queries can be directed as well as profile changes and other compliance requirements, applications and submissions.
-This includes the submission of the client’s annual financial statements to the FSB.
+This includes the submission of the client’s annual financial statements to the Financial Services Conduct Authority.